-River water quantity management unit Allocation limit (m3/day) Outstanding rivers 10 percent of the seven-day mean annual low flow Coastal rivers 30 percent of the seven-day mean annual low flow Small rivers 40 percent of the seven-day mean annual low flow Large rivers 50 percent of the seven-day mean annual low flow
+River water quantity management unit Allocation limit (m 3 /day) Condition of take (in addition to other consent conditions Coastal rivers 4 percent of the seven-day mean annual low flow The amount of water for each individual consent Small rivers 5 percent of the seven-day mean annual low flow should be limited to the water demand requirements to maintain root stock in drought conditions, not exceeding 25% of the irrigation demand.
+Large rivers 6 percent of the seven-day mean annual low flow

-The allocation limit will be applied at the point of take and any downstream flow recorder sites, as determined by the regional council.

-- 2) The seven-day mean annual low flow (MALF) at flow recorder sites will be determined using the lowest average river flow for any 7-consecutive-day period for each year of record. - 3) The MALF for other sites, for which no measured flow data exists, will be determined through gauging of river flows correlated with water level monitoring sites or flow recorded sites.
-The regional council will have discretion over the location and method for the gauging.
+- 1) The allocation limit will be applied at a gauging station(s) that is repr4esentative of the hydrological conditions of the proposed site of the point of take and any downstream flow recorder sites, as determined by the Regional Council. - 2) The seven-day mean annual low flow (MALF) at flow gauging site(s) will be determined using the lowest average river flow for any seven-consecutive-day period for each year of record, based on a minimum of ten years of measured and/or simulated flow. - 3) If there is no minimum flow information available, numerical modelling will be undertaken to determine long term trends for river levels from which MALF could be calculated.

-&lt;sup>203 Appeal to Environment Court by Horticulture New Zealand ENV-2019-AKL-000116